 8.4 Either party shall be entitled to terminate the Agreement after giving 14 (fourteen) days written notice if: (i) the other party commits a material breach of any term of the Agreement which, if capable of remedy, is not remedied within 7 (seven) days of receipt of a written notice specifying the breach and requiring it to be remedied; (ii) the other party is prevented by Force Majeure from fulfilling its obligations under the Agreement for more than 28 (twenty eight) days.

-8.5 Upon termination of the Agreement or cancellation of any account during the Trial Period: (i) the Company shall immediately cease providing the Services to the Customer; (ii) all licenses granted hereunder shall terminate; (iii) the Company shall return a copy of Customer Data stored in the Company’s database within 60 days upon being requested to do so by the Customer; and (iv) the Customer shall promptly pay the Company any unpaid Fees for the remainder of the Term.
+8.5 Upon termination of the Agreement or cancellation of any account during the Trial Period: (i) the Company shall immediately cease providing the Services to the Customer; (ii) all licences granted hereunder shall terminate; (iii) the Company shall return a copy of Customer Data stored in the Company’s database within 60 days upon being requested to do so by the Customer; and (iv) the Customer shall promptly pay the Company any unpaid Fees for the remainder of the Term.
 No Fees paid in advance for any period after termination shall be refunded, unless the Customer has terminated pursuant to clause 8.4.

 8.6 Termination of the Agreement for whatever reason shall not affect the accrued rights of the parties.
 All clauses which by their nature should continue after termination shall, for the avoidance of doubt, survive the expiration or sooner termination of the Agreement and shall remain in force and effect.